Argentina enjoys boom in local corporate bond issuance

 "Dollars are precious and you don't want to use them if you don't have to."

-And while the deals are small in size and carry short tenors, the surge in local activity stands out at a time when coronavirus-induced volatility and an upcoming sovereign debt restructuring have brought other markets to a standstill.
+While the deals are small with short tenors, the surge in local activity stands out when coronavirus-induced volatility and an upcoming sovereign debt restructuring have brought other markets to a standstill.

-Indeed, corporate deals are seen as a better option than putting money in bank deposits or debt issued by a sovereign that could ask for a haircut down the road.
+Corporate deals are seen as a better option than putting money in bank deposits or debt issued by a sovereign that could ask for a haircut in future.

 "Argentina corporates are not very indebted overall and investors believe there is a high willingness to pay," said Stoeppelwerth.

-And hopes are that post restructuring the economy can start to grow again or at least open the way for corporates to re-access the international capital markets.
+Hopes are that after restructuring the economy can start to grow again or at least open the way for corporates to re-access international capital markets.

 "As long as you resolve the sovereign debt (problem) that would make it a lot easier for corporates to tap the international markets even if the Argentine economy is not thriving," said the investor.